hajekr/aurora-forecast/README.md

 ## How to run own service
 You may consider information provided in inReach message as sensitive.
-It contains your location and provides link with reply form which can be misused for spamming - and spam delivered via satellite may be very expensive.
+It contains your location and provides link with reply form which can be misused.

-You can simply run your own service.
-Just send inReach message to your own email inbox and schedule provided `notify-aurora.py` script to check for inReach emails and reply to them.
+If you prefer to keep messages in own mailbox, you can simply run your own service.
+Just send inReach message to your own email and schedule provided `notify-aurora.py` script to check for inReach emails and reply to them.

 Script can be deployed and scheduled for free with [Heroku](https://www.heroku.com).
 As an email, you can use any free mail service providing IMAP access.